Cultural and Heritage Festivals

 Scottish, Irish, and Celtic Festivals

 Annual festivals along the Chesapeake Bay waterfronts—at places like Crisfield, Solomons, Fells Point, Annapolis, St. Michaels and Havre de Grace—celebrate the livelihoods of the Bay's watermen and the seafood they bring to dining tables, with everything from educational exhibits to boat parades.
-Crisfield, which bills itself as the Crab Capital of the World, holds its annual J. Millard Tawes Crab & Clam Bake in July (the event is named after Maryland’s 54th Governor, a native of Crisfield).
+Crisfield, which bills itself as the Crab Capital of the World, holds its annual J. Millard Tawes Crab & Clam Bake (the event is named after Maryland’s 54th Governor, a native of Crisfield).
 Crisfield also hosts a National Hard Crab Derby every Labor Day weekend highlighted by—you guessed it—crab races (there’s also crab cooking and picking contests for foodies).
 Not to be outdone, St. Michaels holds an OysterFest at the Chesapeake Bay Maritime Museum with live music, boat rides and cooking demonstrations.
-And duck hunting and the craft of decoy carving are highlighted during Easton's popular Waterfowl Festival in November.
+And duck hunting and the craft of decoy carving are highlighted during Easton's popular Waterfowl Festival.

 Mother Nature’s bounty is recognized with county fairs throughout almost every county in the state, as well as at the Maryland State Fair in Timonium.
 Harvest festivals galore celebrate the annual crops of peaches, strawberries, apples, pumpkins and even honey at the Maryland State Beekeepers Association’s Annual Maryland Honey Harvest Festival.
 Even wine and beer are recognized at September’s Maryland Wine Festival in Westminster and Baltimore Beer Week.